DaleMcGrew/WeVoteServer/docs/README_API_INSTALL_PYTHON_LINUX.md

 If installing requirements.txt does not work because of different dependencies, attempt install -r requirements.txt several times.
 Also,relying on IDEs like PyCharm may help installing the packages.

-Note:In case if you encounter installtion issues due to permission access in WSL perform following
+Note: In case if you encounter installtion issues due to permission access in WSL perform following:
 ####
     $sudo chown -R <User Name>:<User Name> /home/
     $sudo chown -R <User Name>:<User Name> /home/<User Name>/PythonProjects